UW-COSMOS/cosmos-visualizer/README.md

 # Image-Tagger

-Image-tagger is a *really* basic web UI that allows the definition of rectangular tagged areas on images for an arbitrary list of object categories.
-It is designed for rapid, distributed generation of training data for machine learning models.
+Image-tagger is basic web UI that allows the definition of rectangular tagged areas on images for an arbitrary list of object categories.
+It is designed for both rapid, distributed generation of training data for machine learning models and viewing of model classification results.
+This frontend was created to support the COSMOS knowledge-base extraction pipeline.

-Rectangular areas are sufficient for the initially envisioned use case of categorizing parts of a scientific paper (figures, tables, etc.).
+Rectangular areas were sufficient for the initially envisioned use case of categorizing parts of a scientific paper (figures, tables, etc.), but the ability to define multi-rectangular tags was added recently to allow the incorporation of entities split over lines.

-Unlike other tools of its ilk, image-tagger is completely decoupled from its backend.
+Unlike similar tools, image-tagger is open-source, client-side software.
+It is completely decoupled from its backend.
 It requires specification of a base API route on initialization; this API can be implemented however but is expected to have several routes: